 If you haven’t been following me since back in the stone age of my blog, I want to catch you up to speed.
 I started blogging about donuts.
 Not gluten-free donuts, not even healthy donuts, just donuts.
 My plan was to visit 52 different donut shops in a year, eating one donut a week as part of my weight loss plan.
 You know, keeping it real by eating only one sweet treat each week.
 Midway through the year, gluten had to go in order for me to find my way to health.
 I got pretty darned sick focused on losing weight instead of focusing on my health.
 But donuts didn’t leave, just the gluten part.
 And even though I’ve made a switch to a way of eating that is healthier for me than what I ate back in those days, I still enjoy a good donut.

 Today I made S’mores Donuts.
-I started with this recipe from Free Range Cookies.
+I started with a recipe from Free Range Cookies.
 It’s the best darned cake donut recipe I’ve ever baked at home.
 I also made her chocolate glaze.
 Then I sprinkled on some gluten-free “graham” cracker crumbs, stuck a Dandies marshmallow in the donut hole and toasted it.
 So good!
+These recipes are no longer available online as of May 2022.

 Want the details?
 Here’s what I did…